purescript/documentation/language/Syntax.md

 ## Let and where bindings

-The `let` keyword a collection of local declarations, which may be mutually recursive, and which may include type declarations:
+The `let` keyword defines a collection of local declarations, which may be mutually recursive, and which may include type declarations:

 ``` purescript
 factorial :: Int -> Int